 Hey Ray: Surfing on Lake Erie

-When you think of surfing, you undoubtedly think of the ocean and summer.
-However, in our area this time of year, you can surf on Lake Erie!
-Ray and Elizabeth Petelin talk with one man who actually catches waves up north in an all-new Hey Ray!
+When you think of surfing, you undoubtedly think of sunshine, summer, and the ocean.
+However, this time of year, you can catch waves up north on Lake Erie!
+Ray and Elizabeth Petelin spoke to one man who grabs his board and hits the lake up north!

 View CBS News In